deepu-roy/ProfileGenerator/README.md

 # Profile PDF Generator

 A professional Node.js + Express web application that generates beautiful portfolio PDFs from user form inputs.
-Features the same stunning design as your SD Worx portfolio with dynamic form controls and browser-native print-to-PDF functionality.
+Features the same stunning design as your SD Worx portfolio with dynamic form controls and browser-native print-to-PDF functionality. **Now with fully functional Partnership section and support for comprehensive professional profiles!**

 ## ✨ Features